 Difference Engine and Analytical Engine (1823):

 In 1823 a British Professor at Cambridge University “Charles Babbage” conceived the programmable computer.
-He is considered to the father of the modern digital computer.
-He was a mathematician and wanted to develop such a machine which could perform different calculation.
+He is considered the father of the modern digital computer.
+He was a mathematician and wanted to develop such a machine which could perform a different calculation.
 Thus he invented an Automatic Calculating Machine named “Difference Engine”.

 He wants to improve it and he continues his work.
 He conceived the 1st programmable computer named “Analytical Engine”.
 But he did not complete his work because at that time the standard of Engineering Technology was unsuccessful to make such parts.
-But infect Babbage succeeds in establishing of the basic principles on which modern computer is designed.
+But infect Babbage succeeds in establishing the basic principles on which modern computer is designed.

 Data Processing Machine (1890):